What is premillennialism?

 Applying a literal method of interpretation to Scripture results in the pieces of the puzzle coming together.
 All of the Old Testament prophecies of Jesus’ first coming were fulfilled literally.
 Therefore, we should expect the prophecies regarding His second coming to be fulfilled literally as well.
 Premillennialism is the only system that agrees with a literal interpretation of God’s covenants and end-times prophecy.

-Recommended Resources: Three Views on the Millennium and Beyond by Darrell Bock and Logos Bible Software.
+Recommended Resource: Three Views on the Millennium and Beyond by Darrell Bock

 What is the Millennial Kingdom, and should it be understood literally?